Time management is one of those issues we all face, but (ironically) don’t have the time to address.

 We need time disconnected from our work to properly recharge and recover to make sure when we are working, we’re making the most of our time.

 So, when you are off the clock, try making your home environment less tech-centric, or set aside time to work on a hobby or simply to be alone with your thoughts.
-While not directly tied to time management, these simple practices can help keep us focused and more productive throughout the week.
+While not directly tied to time management, these simple practices can help keep us focused throughout the week.

 We can’t control time moving forward, but we can try and find ways to control how we spend our time.
-With these time management tips you should be ready to delegate, prioritize, and schedule your time properly.
+With these time management tips and strategies you should be ready to delegate, prioritize, and schedule your time properly.

 What works for you?
 Let us know your own time management tips in the comments and we’ll add them to the list.